aeternusrahl/herdic/README.md

 ```

 ### Providers
 A provider is the most advanced component.
-It also defines a service except that it can be configured during the
+It also defines a service except that, unlike normal services, it can be configured during the
 configuration phase prior to instantiating the service.

 Providers can be injected into other providers and into a bundle's config function.
 A provider cannot be injected into
 a service.
-However, the service it *provides* can be.
+However, the service it provides can be.

 ```
 // GreeterProvider.js